Cheese curd

 Cheese curds are moist pieces of curdled milk, eaten either alone as a snack, or used in prepared dishes.
-They are consumed throughout the northern United States and Canada.
-In addition to being eaten alone, they are popular in Quebec, as part of the dish poutine (made of French fries topped with cheese curds and gravy), and in Wisconsin and Minnesota where they can be served breaded and deep fried.
+They are consumed throughout the United States (especially in the Midwest) and Canada.
+In addition to being eaten alone, they are popular in Quebec, as part of the dish poutine (made of French fries topped with cheese curds and gravy), and in Wisconsin and Minnesota where they can be served breaded (or battered) and deep fried.
 Curds are sometimes referred to as "squeaky cheese" or fromage en grain.

 Production

 Cheese curds are made from fresh pasteurized milk to which cheese culture and rennet are added.
 After the milk curdles it is then cut into cubes; the result is a mixture of whey and curd, which then forms a substance that is extremely clumpy.
 This mixture is then cooked and pressed to release the whey from the curd, creating the final product.

 Characteristics

-Cheese curds have a mild flavor, with a flavor that depends on the process by which they were made.
+Cheese curds have a mild flavor, that depends on the process by which they were made.
 They range in color from white to yellow and orange.
-They have a similar firmness and density to cheese, but with a springy or rubbery texture.
+They have a similar firmness and density to mozzarella cheese, but with a springy or rubbery texture.
 Fresh curds squeak against the teeth when bitten into.
 This "squeak" has been described by The New York Times as sounding like "balloons trying to neck".
 After 12 hours, even under refrigeration, cheese curds lose much of their "fresh" characteristic, particularly the "squeak", due to moisture entering the curd.
 Keeping them at room temperature can preserve the squeakiness.